 The trail passes an intersection at .6 miles, continuing its northeast trek along the Chattahoochee River.
 Just after looping southwest and passing a parking area at 1.6 miles, this hike departs the Cochran Shoals Trail via a dirt path on trail right, quickly gaining elevation as it dives northwest into the forest and crossing a mountain biking trail.
 The trail climbs a relatively steep incline, gaining over 150 feet elevation in the next quarter mile before reaching a small, secluded cemetery as it crests elevation.

 The trail descends, switching back under the canopy of a primarily deciduous forest dotted with trickling streams, meeting the outer Sope Creek Loop Trail at 2.6 miles.
 The hike turns right at this intersection, following the Sope Creek Loop counterclockwise to the northeast, rolling elevation and remaining on the outer Sope Creek Loop through well-signed intersections.

-The trail rolls elevation as it loops southbound, turning south to hike the Cochran Shoals connector trail at 6 miles, passing the secluded cemetery and reaching the Cochran Shoals trail at 6.8 miles.
-The hike turns right on the Cochran Shoals trail, passing marshland on trail left and crossing a tributary stream via a large wood and metal bridge.
+The trail rolls elevation as it loops southbound, turning south to hike the Cochran Shoals connector trail at 6 miles, passing the secluded cemetery and reaching the Cochran Shoals Trail at 6.8 miles.
+The route turns right on the Cochran Shoals Trail, passing marshland on the left and crossing a tributary stream via a large wood and metal bridge.

 The trail arcs to the southeast, passing through a grassy, amphibian-filled wetland at 7.7 miles before returning to the banks of the Chattahoochee River.
 The hike turns right after reaching the river, retracing its outbound steps on the wide, gravel Cochran Shoals Trail southbound.
 The trail reaches the Cochran Shoals trailhead at 8.5 miles, completing the adventure.